Skip to content

 run: uv run license-audit report --format markdown >> $GITHUB_STEP_SUMMARY

-Upload the compliance report and notices file as build artifacts:
+Upload the compliance report and notices as build artifacts:

 - name: Generate reports